 A graduate of Furman University and Emory University Law School (where he has been an adjunct instructor in trial techniques and small firm practice), he also completed the "Ultimate Trial Advocacy" course at Harvard Law School and an executive education program at Harvard Kennedy School of Government and several regional programs of the Gerry Spence Trial Lawyers College.

 Mr. Shigley is currently a trustee of The Peachtree Trust.
-He has served as an elder at Peachtree Presbyterian Church, assistant scoutmaster of the Boy Scout troop where his son became an Eagle Scout, YMCA youth soccer coach, board chair of a church-based (now independent) child development center, board member ofLifegate Christian counseling center, secretary of the Bill Maness Good Samaritan Scholarship Fund, Inc., and on the national advisory board of the Children's Tumor Foundation Endurance Team.
+He has served as an elder at Peachtree Presbyterian Church, YMCA youth soccer coach, assistant scoutmaster of the Boy Scout troop where his son became an Eagle Scout, board chair of a church-based child development center, Secretary of the Bill Maness Good Samaritan Scholarship Fund, Inc.,board member of Lifegate Christian counseling center, and on the national advisory board of the Children's Tumor Foundation Endurance Team.